pypeit/PypeIt/doc/spectrographs/lris.rst

 directory ``data/static_calibs/{spectrograph_name}`` and will be automatically used during the reduction process.
 To use this file in future reductions, the user can add the slitless pixelflat file name to the :ref:`pypeit_file` as shown above.
 Consider sharing your slitless pixelflat file with the PypeIt Developers.
+See more in :ref:`generate-pixflat`.

 To generate slitless pixelflat, we recommend using twilight flats taken about 10 minutes after sunset.
 Internal flats may be too bright and need to be tested.